Can God help me with some relief?

 He says, “I created you.
 I redeemed you.
 I have called you by name.
 You are mine.
 When you pass through the waters I will be with you.
 You are precious and honored in my sight” (Isaiah 43:1-4).
 Because of the work of Jesus, God thinks you are extremely cool.

 Anyone who tries to exclude you or make fun of you is dumber than God.
-But when you are secure in his love, that makes you sad for those people, not angry.
+Loneliness is conquered through God.
+When you are secure in his love, that makes you sad for those people, not angry.
 God loves them too, and they don’t even realize that they are to reflect his love.

 The special things that make you who you are–those things are precious to God.
 Some of those unique traits may even make you a little uncomfortable socially.
 But God has a plan to use those things to his glory in your life, regardless of how comfortable you are.
 There are people who will come into your life and will appreciate those special things about you.
 Can you wait?